Utkarshaaa13/job-market-data-pipeline/README.md

 - ✅ **Reproducibility:** Can rebuild Gold layer from Bronze anytime
 - ✅ **Data Quality:** Raw data preserved while analytics tables stay clean
 - ✅ **Scalability:** Easy to add Silver layer or new transformations as needed
-- ✅ **Industry Standard:** Same pattern used by Databricks, Snowflake, AWS

 ## 🔄 Pipeline Workflow (What Airflow Does)
 ```